-44 Our ancestors had the tent where they worshipped God in the desert, constructed, just as he who spoke to Moses had directed him to make it, after the model which he had seen.
-45 This tent, which was handed down to them, was brought into this country by our ancestors who accompanied Joshua (at the conquest of the nations that God drove out before their advance), and remained here until the time of David.
-46 David found favour with God, and prayed that he might provide the God of Jacob with a place to reside.
-47 But it was Solomon who built a house for God.
-48 Yet it is not in buildings made by hands that the Most High dwells.
-As the prophet says - and the earth a stool for my feet.
+- Our ancestors had the tent where they worshiped God in the desert, constructed, just as he who spoke to Moses had directed him to make it, after the model which he had seen.
+This tent, which was handed down to them, was brought into this country by our ancestors who accompanied Joshua (at the conquest of the nations that God drove out before their advance), and remained here until the time of David.
+David found favor with God, and prayed that he might provide the God of Jacob with a place to reside.
+But it was Solomon who built a house for God.
+Yet it is not in buildings made by hands that the Most High dwells.
+As the prophet says - - 'The heavens are a throne for me, and the earth a stool for my feet.